MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/include-saas-offer.md

 **Free trials**

 You can offer a free trial version of your app to get more customers to try it.
-To entice customers to buy the full version, you can limit the features in the trial version (for example, include only limited number of responses for a week) or specify a period for the trial.
+To encourage customers to buy the full version, you can limit the features in the trial version, such as allowing only a limited number of responses for a week, or setting a specific trial period.

     :::column-end:::
 :::row-end:::